AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-09-0.md

 ## Editor 2.0

-- Copying and pasting a table in Author view removes the column width values, causing all columns to revert to their default width settings.
+- Copying a table from Author mode and pasting it into Author mode removes attributes such as `colwidth` and any other attributes defined on `colspec`, causing the column width settings to be lost.
 (GUIDES-52916)
 - Whitespace entered immediately before an inline tag within a table cell `<entry>` is deleted.
 (GUIDES-49144)
-- Inserting a cross-reference using the **Web link** option adds a `scope=local` link and modifies the `href` value, instead of inserting an `scope=external` as expected.
-(GUIDES-48457)
-- Saving a referencing map results in a broken reference instead of resolving to the correct map when one author moves the referenced map while another author is concurrently adding a reference to it in an unsaved map.
-(GUIDES-47467)

 ## Authoring

+This section covers the bugs fixed in the Authoring that are common to both Editor 1.0 and Editor 2.0.

 - Inserting a root map-defined keyword from a referencing topic inserts an empty keyword element instead of displaying the keyword selection dialog.
 (GUIDES-48304)
 - Saving a topic when Schematron validation is configured with an empty rule file shows an inaccurate, generic error message.
 (GUIDES-48106)
 - Schematron rules using a text-node context does not trigger validation.
 (GUIDES-14500)
+- Inserting a cross-reference using the **Web link** option adds a `scope=local` link and modifies the `href` value, instead of inserting an `scope=external` as expected.
+(GUIDES-48457)
+- Saving a referencing map results in a broken reference instead of resolving to the correct map when one author moves the referenced map while another author is concurrently adding a reference to it in an unsaved map.
+(GUIDES-47467)

 ## Asset management